hmelendez001/Project2-Udacity-Data-Scientist/README.md

 # Project2-Udacity-Data-Scientist
 As part of the udacity.com Data Scientist nanodegree, this is project two of the program.
 This project involves a Disaster Response Pipeline showcasing the following Data Science and Software Engineering Best Practices:

-* Github and Code Quality including this repository along with comments, docstring, and unit tests
+* Github and Code Quality including this repository along with comments, docstring in each function, class, or method, unit tests, and logical functions and PEP8 style guideline conventions
 * ETL or Extract Transform Load data setup of a clean dataset
 * Machine Learning including NLP techniques to process text data and the proper use of pipelines and grid search, traning vs. test data, and model evaluation
-* Deployment of our web application showing our visualizations
+* Deployment of our web application showing our Disaster Response Pipeline visualizations

+As in my previous project, I have also documented the work in the blog below:

 #### My BLOG is HERE: https://hmelendez001.github.io/2021/11/19/Udacity-Data-Scientist-Nanodegree-Project-2.html

+# How to Run the Python Scripts
+TODO

+# How to Run the Web Application
+TODO

 # Libraries Used
 | Library | Description |